 This was not an isolated incident.
 As recently as January 2021, Twitter has been targeted with restrictions on their ability to promote online ads.
 This is apparently because of failure to comply with new social media laws in the country.

-It is believed the Turkish government would want to ban the popular social media tool because it is being used to sway opinions of the global audience.
-Is is problematic as Turkey has over 10 million Twitter Users and nearly 40 million Facebook users connecting on a daily basis and they need access to communicate with family and access the latest news.
-Blocks to access social media sites have been issued in the past in both Turkey and other countries experiencing political unrest.
+Many argue that the Turkish government wants to influence social media to prevent it from swaying global opinions against the current regime.
+This is problematic as Turkey has over 10 million Twitter users and nearly 40 million Facebook users connecting on a daily basis, most of whom need access to communicate with family and read the latest news.
+Social media sites have been a popular target for blocks in the past by Turkey and other countries experiencing political unrest.

 2014 March.
-Youtube and Twitter both blocked after an audio clip was shared online, apparently incriminating Prime Minister Recep Tayyip Erdogan, who is now Turkey’s president, of corruption.
+YouTube and Twitter are blocked in Turkey after an audio clip was shared online, apparently incriminating Prime Minister Recep Tayyip Erdogan, who is now Turkey’s president, of corruption.

 Mr. Recep Tayyip Erdogan is not a fan of Twitter.
 He said: “Now we have a menace that is called Twitter.
 The best example of lies can be found there.
 To me, social media is the worst menace to society.”

 2015 September.
-A temporary (?) ban on twitter ensues during political unrest between Turkish forces & Kurdish protesters.
+Following unrest among Kurdish protesters, the government imposed a Twitter ban to stop violent images being shared online.
 Social media blackout could return as tensions grow in the country.
 This past Tuesday (Sept.
 8th), Turkey send in troops to Syria to look for rebel Kurdish Troops after a number of violent altercations with police ended with a death toll of 33.

 2015 October 10.
 A horrible terrorist attack has shocked Turkey with over 80 people reported dead and many more injured during a Peace rally in the country capital Ankara.
 Hours after the attach Turkish government has launched news censor from the country and blocks to both Facebook and Twitter were reported soon after.